upc-pre-202510-1asi0728-4262-NovaFresh/FreshCore-landing-page/README.md

-# FreshCore-landing-page
-FreshCore Landing Page by NovaFresh
+# FreshCore Landing Page by NovaFresh